 Definition 3.
-We define the following partial ordering on symbols in a realm r.
+We define the following partial ordering on symbols in the realm.
 Let t and s be symbols in theories T and S respectively such T and S are in different pillars.
-If there is an assignment s := t in one of the pillar equivalence views then we write $s \leq_r t$.
-If there is also an assignment t := s in such a view then we write. $s =r t$, otherwise $s <r t$.
-We call a symbol essential in r if it is $<r$ -minimal.
+If there is an assignment s := t in one of the pillar equivalence views then we write $s \ge_r t$ .
+If there is also an assignment t := s in such a view then we write $s =r t$ , otherwise $s >r t$ .
+We call a symbol that is $>r$ -maximal essential in r.

 The intuition behind Definition 3 is that if there is an assignment s := t then there is an equivalence between s and t at the realm level and we need to decide which should appear in the face.
 Then, the ordering captures the fact that s is a primitive concept in its realm while t is derived, possibly only to give the equivalence view.
-In Figure 6 the symbols inv and \circ from theory circ1 are derived.
+This is, for instance, the case of the symbols inv and $\circ$ from theory circi in Figure 5.

 Definition 4.
-Let r be a realm as specified in Figure 5.
+Let r be a realm as specified in Figure 6.
 Then, we generate a face for r by adding copies of all essential symbols (with type but no definition - following the definition of a realm face from [CFK14]) with the following provisions:

 - 1. If two essential symbols in different pillars have the same name we prefix them with the pillar name (to ensure unique URIs) - 2.
-If n essential symbols s_1, \ldots, s_n are equal (with respect to $=r$) we add the later ones as aliases of the first (order is irrelevant but must be consistent).
+If n essential symbols $s_1, \ldots, s_n$ are equal (with respect to $=r$ ) we add the later ones as aliases of the first (order is irrelevant but must be consistent).
 An exception occurs when (some) of the equal symbols have the same name in which case we only add them once and effectively merge them (instead of prefixing the names with the pillar name as usual).

 Example 2.
-The face group from Figure 6 is generated following Definition 4.
+The face group from Figure 5 is generated following Definition 4.
 The essential symbols (omitting axioms for simplicity) are $G, \circ, e, inv, inv_thm$ for the first pillar and $G, /, e, inv_thm$ for the second.
-We have two name clashing pairs: group_o?e and group/?e as well as inv_thm_o?inv_thm and inv_thm/?inv_thm.
-For the first pair (e) we have an equality since v_o and $v/$ assign them to each other so we merge.
-Then, for the second pair (inv_thm) we prefix with the realm name producing circ/inv_thm and slash/inv_thm to obtain the face shown in Figure 6.
+We have two name clashing pairs: groupo?e and group/?e as well as inv\thmo?inv\thm and inv\thmo?inv\thm.
+For the first pair (e) we have an equality since $v_o$ and $v/$ assign them to each other so we merge.
+Then, for the second pair (inv\thm) we prefix with the realm name producing circ/inv\thm and slash/inv\thm to obtain the face shown in Figure 5.